Portland Mason: Career

 Mason began her acting career young, appearing on many television shows and by the age of four had starred in her own short entitled The Child.
 Mason then went on to play the daughter of Gregory Peck's character in the 1956 film The Man in the Gray Flannel Suit.
 After that, she appeared in many films, shows and television series.
 As a 13-year-old in 1962, she had a contract dispute with Lyl Productions.
 She had been cast in the role of "Marnie" for The New Loretta Young Show but was dismissed over leaving the studio lot for lunch and missing the start of rehearsals.
 The Mason family and Lyl Productions sued each other for breach of contract, with both the trial and subsequent appeal finding in favour of the Mason family.

 Her most notable role was Georgina in The Great St Trinian's Train Robbery in 1966.
 Following her final film role in 1968's Sebastian, she took up her mother's profession as a writer.
 According to her husband, she had been writing a book about her father before her death.

 Personal life

 In 1971, James Mason married his second wife, Clarissa Kaye.
-After he died in 1984, Mason and her brother ended up in a protracted legal battle with their stepmother over their father's will and his cremated remains.
+After he died in 1984, Mason and her brother were involved in a protracted legal battle with their stepmother over their father's will and his cremated remains.
 In 1999, they obtained their father's ashes.
-She had a debilitating stroke shortly after her father's ashes were spread in Vevey, Switzerland in November 2000.
+Portland Mason had a debilitating stroke shortly after her father's ashes were spread in Vevey, Switzerland in November 2000.